 Normally you’d only get one random Tanglewood Post Card in every physical copy of Tanglewood the game from Matt Phillips’ Tanglewood Kickstarter campaign.
 The full set of ten was only available to those who purchased the collectors edition.
 A true gem that I could not afford at the time.

 So how did I end up with a full Post Card set?

-Courtesy of a very close friend who (has zero nerd-related online presence) reached out to the creator Matt Phillips of Big Evil Corporation and ask if he could buy a set for me.
+Courtesy of a very close friend who reached out to the creator Matt Phillips of Big Evil Corporation and asked if he could buy a set for me.